zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 The TVR data model {{?I-D.ietf-tvr-schedule-yang}} can be used to manage network resources and topologies with scheduled attributes.
 There modules defined in the TVR data model, these are:

 - Module ietf-tvr-schedule.yang contains the schedule YANG definitions.
-This module uses groupings from {{?I.D.ietf-netmod-schedule-yang}} data model;
+This module uses groupings from {{?I-D.ietf-netmod-schedule-yang}} data model;
 - Module ietf-tvr-topology.yang defines a network topology with time-variant availability schedule;
 - Module ietf-tvr-node.yang is to be used to manage scheduled attributes of a single node.